 The bar chart and table below provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year.
 The bar chart shows changes in the performance of the Fund's Institutional Class Shares from calendar year to calendar year.
-The table shows the average annual total returns for each class of the Fund over time and compares these returns to the returns of the Bloomberg Aggregate Bond Index and the Bank of America Merrill Lynch U.S. Cash Pay U.S. High Yield Index, each a broad-based measure of market performance that has characteristics relevant to the Fund's investment strategies.
+The table shows the average annual total returns for each class of the Fund over time and compares these returns to the returns of the Bloomberg Aggregate Bond Index, a broad-based securities market index, and the ICE BofA US Cash Pay High Yield Index, a broad-based measure of market performance that has characteristics relevant to the Fund's investment strategies.
 Class T Shares were not offered during the periods shown and therefore no performance for Class T Shares is provided.
-Updated performance information is available at the Fund's website, www.libertystreetfunds.com, or by calling the Fund at 1-800-207-7108.
+Updated performance information is available at the Fund's website, www. libertystreetfunds.com, or by calling the Fund at 1-800-207-7108.
 The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.
 From the Fund's inception on December 31, 2015, through November 30, 2022, the Fund's portfolio was managed by the Fund's prior sub-advisor, Braddock Financial LLC.